piyush-kurur/hackers-revenge/README.md

 suspecting any foul play.

 This repository collects .org files that I use to deal with some of these unreasonable demands.
-They do not try to match every typesetting fantasy that has ever been dreamt up by these folks, but merely handles the most obvious things that they look for -- namely tables, numbering (cross referencing has not been invented in the 21st century).
-We use the one weakness that the enemy have --- it is very difficult for a average office suite (some times rather perversely called productivity suites) user to match the unreasonable demands of the bureaucrats.
-So LaTeX's font selections etc are often forgiven.
+These are in no way _idiomatic_ and are merely hacks that I use to get things done.
+Needless to say they are not worth emulating.
+Also they do not try to match every typesetting fantasy that has ever been dreamt up by these folks, but merely handles the most obvious things that they look for -- namely tables, numbering (no other means of cross referencing has yet been invented in the 21st century).
+It is very difficult for a average office suite (some times rather perversely called productivity suites) user to match the unreasonable demands of the bureaucrats and hence say LaTeX's font selections etc are often forgiven.
+However, be warned that nothing is guaranteed (thankfully they have not evolved to perceive colours).

 A note to prospective users of this code/files.
 You are dealing with a formidable enemy here, do not be under any illusion that you can have